Chapter 13: Conflict of Interest and Commitment

 At Other Institutions: Teaching, research, and service outside of Emory is encouraged for the acquisition and dissemination of knowledge, the development of collaborations, and the engagement and promotion of activities on a local, regional, national, and global scale.
 These activities are expected to enhance the academic reputation of the individual faculty member as well as Emory University.
 These activities should complement and should not conflict with the faculty member's obligations to Emory University.

-Teaching, research, service , or other professional activities that are based on the faculty member’s expertise and knowledge at or on behalf of another institution, regardless of whether compensation is received, is not authorized for full-time faculty during the contractual year, except in circumstances deemed to be appropriate by the dean of the school in which such faculty member holds a primary appointment.
+Teaching, research, or service at or on behalf of another institution, for compensation, is not authorized for full-time faculty during the contractual year, except in circumstances deemed to be appropriate by the dean of the school in which such faculty member holds a primary appointment.
 Authorization for such activities must be obtained in advance of initiating any commitment and/or compensation and will require the school's review of any written documents covering the activity.
-The appropriate dean or designee will review any written commitments and will provide his/her decision in writing.
+The appropriate dean or designee will review any written commitments and will provide their decision in writing.
 Faculty activities exempt from the disclosure and approval process include:

 1. Seminars, one-off or invited lectures, service on an advisory committee, or review panel when these activities are undertaken on behalf of a U.S. federal, state, or local government, domestic institution of higher education, or a U.S. academic teaching hospital, medical center or research institute affiliated with a domestic institution of higher education.

-2. Fellowships or awards managed through Emory’s Office of Sponsored Projects.
+2. Fellowships or awards are managed through Emory’s Office of Sponsored Projects.

 3. Activities that are not related to specific expertise as long as commitments to Emory are not impacted.